ChainSafe/bls/README.md

 ### Browser

-If you are in the browser, import from `/herumi` to import directly the WASM version
+If you are in the browser, import from `/herumi` to explicitly import the WASM version

 ```ts
 import bls from "@chainsafe/bls/herumi";